ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week89/index.md

 - Reducing `(cast T e)` to `e` if the type of `e` is `≤ T`
 - You're free to add other opportunities you see!

+[This latex file](./report-text/report.tex) shows an example of typesetting optimization that is possible.
+When the type checker knows both operands are numbers at compile time, the specific runtime safety checks within the function `add` become unnecessary.

 In your PDF report, include the following:

 1. Write one or more programs that, among them, trigger _all_ the specific